Home / Reviews / AMD RX 9060 XT Review (2026): The Better Budget GPU

 Performance: genuinely impressive

-At 1080p rasterized, the RX 9060 XT 16GB beats the RTX 5060 by around 10% on average, with individual games ranging from 2% to 17% faster.
-At 1440p the lead grows to up to 22%.
-At 4K it varies widely — some titles see AMD up by 50% over the RTX 5060, largely due to VRAM differences.
+At 1080p rasterized, the RX 9060 XT 16GB beats the RTX 5060 by ~10% on average (game-dependent: 2–17%).
+At 1440p, the lead grows to ~22%.
+At 4K, performance varies but often favors AMD, largely due to VRAM advantages.

 The comparison that matters